 Flex-edge technology allows you to use the flexible silicone scooper to scrape out every single last drop from any pot or bowl you are scooping from.

 The handle is extra long and weighted specifically to prevent hand cramps.
 With Coolergrip technology, the stainless steel handle will not get hot to the touch no matter how long you leave the ladle in hot foods or liquids.

-Some more great features of this ladle that make your cooking experience that much nicer include a hooked handle for easy storage, a slight lip for when you are pouring to prevent uneven distribution, a better-than-average angle between the handle and scooper for additional comfort, and the ladle being dishwasher friendly.
+Some more great features of this ladle that make your cooking experience that much nicer include a hooked handle for easy storage and a slight lip for when you are pouring to prevent uneven distribution.

 Overall, this has everything you can possibly ask for in a ladle and is one of the best for preparing pancakes.

 3. All-Clad Stainless Steel Large Soup Ladle